 Arkansas Tech University-Ozark Campus serves the general public by allowing individuals to enroll in classes for professional development and self-fulfillment without meeting regular admission requirements.
 The student admitted under this policy, who later chooses to pursue a degree, must reapply for admission as a degree seeking student and meet standard admission policies.
 A maximum of 27 credit hours earned as a non-degree seeking student may be applied to a degree program.
 Financial Aid benefits may not be granted to students admitted as non-degree seeking.
 For more information, call the Office of Student Services at (479) 667-3433.

-Arkansas Tech University-Ozark Campus welcomes the opportunity to serve area schools by complementing their programs with special opportunities for students to enroll for courses and earn college credit by attending Arkansas Tech University-Ozark Campus during summer sessions or by attending on a part-time basis during the regular academic year, concurrent with enrollment in secondary school.
-In accordance with the Arkansas Code of 1987 Annotated, paragraph 6-18-223 makes provisions whereby a student who is enrolled in a public school in Arkansas and who has completed the eighth grade is eligible to enroll at Arkansas Tech University-Ozark Campus upon approval of the appropriate public school official, provided the student does not need developmental courses in mathematics, English or reading and has a cumulative high school grade point average of 2.00 or greater on a 4.0 scale or principal's recommendation.
+Arkansas Tech University-Ozark Campus welcomes the opportunity to serve area schools by complementing their programs with special opportunities for students to enroll in college courses and earn college credit by attending Arkansas Tech University-Ozark Campus.
+In accordance with the Arkansas Code of 1987 Annotated, paragraph 6-18-223 makes provisions whereby a student who is enrolled in a public school in Arkansas and who has completed the eighth grade is eligible to enroll at Arkansas Tech University-Ozark Campus upon approval of the appropriate public school official, provided the student does not need developmental courses in mathematics, English or reading and has a cumulative high school grade point average of 2.00 or greater on a 4.0 scale, or principal's recommendation.
 (Students who do not meet admission criteria may be conditionally admitted.)

 Please note that academic performance is not the sole criterion for admission to the university.
 The university may evaluate a person's behavior and background to determine their ability to maintain the standards of academic and professional conduct expected at the university.
 An evaluation may take into consideration current behavior and performance as well as past experiences and actions.
 Academically qualifying for admission does not guarantee admission.